aFarkas/html5shiv/readme.md

 ### What do these files do?

 #### `html5shiv.js`
-*  This includes the basic `createElement()` shiv technique, along with monkeypatches for `document.createElement` and `document.createDocumentFragment`.
-It also applies [basic styling](https://github.com/aFarkas/html5shiv/blob/4525162dd10e6fff7b83d06b28b562586e9fb058/src/html5shiv.js#L214-L217) for HTML5 elements.
+*  This includes the basic `createElement()` shiv technique, along with monkeypatches for `document.createElement` and `document.createDocumentFragment` for IE6-8.
+It also applies [basic styling](https://github.com/aFarkas/html5shiv/blob/51da98dabd3c537891b7fe6114633fb10de52473/src/html5shiv.js#L216-220) for HTML5 elements for IE9, Safari 4.x and FF 3.x.

 ####`html5shiv-printshiv.js`
 *  This includes all of the above, as well as a mechanism allowing HTML5 elements to be styled and contain children while being printed in IE 6-8.